thayub/eddmann/posts/2012-06-28-phpass-the-go-to-password-hashing-library.markdown

 PHPass gives you the lethal combination of salting, key stretching and Bcrypt.
 Salting is a relatively common method used in making the process of cracking your stored hashes harder.
 Salts are most commonly unqiue (technically called a [nonce](http://en.wikipedia.org/wiki/Cryptographic_nonce)), or though they can be global, that are appendend/prepended to the given value making the produced output unqiue no matter what the input.
-Randomess for thease salts is generated from multiple factors, depending on the host system, for example on a unix system <span class="snippet">/dev/urandom</span> can be used.
+Randomness for these salts is generated from multiple factors, depending on the host system, for example on a UNIX system '/dev/urandom' can be used.

 Salting prevents a few of the most widely exploited weaknesses in todays hashing functions.
 Thease threats include the ability to use a pre-hased list (such as a rainbow table) on the subject, as well as the ability to reuse a cracked hash's password on another record with the same hash sequence.